MichaelChoudhury/dermatitisDetector/README.md

  <br>
  <br>

- ## The Android APK file "dermatitisdetector.apk" is included in this repository.
+ ## The Android APK file "dermatitisdetector.apk" will be included in this repository.